ChenxingLi/evm-io-tracker/README.md

     Additionally, you can specify the output directory for the combined file using the `path` option.
 If this option is not specified, the file will be placed in the `./data` directory.

-9. Generating the task file for Authenticated Storage Benchmarks:
+3. Generating the task file for Authenticated Storage Benchmarks:

-    To generate the task file for Authenticated Storage Benchmarks, run the following command:

     ```
     ./target/release/evm-io-tracker seal --input <file-path> --output <dir-path>
     ```